Communicating Our Research to You

-The Unit have developed an exciting and interesting selection of activities designed to inform, inspire and stimulate non-technical audiences, including school students, about biostatistics research and why it is important.
+We have developed an exciting and interesting selection of hands-on activities designed to inform, inspire and stimulate non-technical audiences about biostatistics research and why it is important.

 We are regular exhibitors at the annual Cambridge Science Festival which is held in March each year and attracts more than 30,000 visitors.

-The Unit are also participated in an Open Day which was part of the MRC Festival of Medical Research, on Wednesday 22nd June 2016.
+The Unit also participated in an Open Day which was part of the MRC Festival of Medical Research, in June 2016.
 The event was open to members of the public and school students to attend, giving an exciting insight into why statistics is important and how it helps us to understand what is going on in the world, with various hands-on activities and an opportunity to meet our biostatisticians.

 Ask a statistician

-The question might be how did you become a statistician, or how does biostatistics research impact on public health.
+Do you have a question for one of our scientists at the MRC Biostatistics Unit?
+The question might be; how did you become a statistician, or how does biostatistics research impact on public health?

 Please send all your questions to Alison Quenault at: email@example.com

-If you have a question or enquiry relating to communications activities at BSU, please contact Alison at: firstname.lastname@example.org or call 01223 768263
+Communications Officer Alison Quenault co-ordinates the BSU’s public engagement and communications activities.
+If you have a question or enquiry relating to public engagement and communications activities at the BSU, please contact Alison at: firstname.lastname@example.org or call 01223 768263